 Gantry Plaza State Park, since 1998, has opened up the Queens waterfront in Long Island City.
 Its award-winning design has transformed former industrial space into a flourishing public park with tremendous views of Manhattan.
 The park's two and a half acres on the East River is the first phase of the planned development of the western Queens waterfront by the Queens West Development Corporation (an Empire State Development Corporation subsidiary).

-The park bends along the shoreline, and is landscaped with native grasses.
+The park bends along the shoreline and is landscaped with native grasses.
 Curved steps lead down to a plaza and then out to four piers, each distinct, stretching into the East River.
 The piers boast a fishing table, wooden chaise lounges, and wooden seats gently reclined for the view of Midtown.
-Two gantries, old shipping lifts, loom overhead, reminding us of the areas's industrial history.
+Two gantries, old shipping lifts, loom overhead, reminding us of the area's industrial history.